Selwey/1D-Forward-Modeling-Solver-for-Transmission-Lines/README.md

 Usage
 ---
-To run the program, you first need to set parameters in ***module_parameter_set.f90***.
-Parameters include power-line parameters, receiver parameters, model parameters, parameters related to Gauss-Legendre integration and Hankel transform.
-And then you need to enter the following command at the terminal:
+To run the program, first you need to set parameters in ***module_parameter_set.f90***.
+Parameters include power-line parameters, receiver parameters, model parameters, parameters associated with Gauss-Legendre integration and Hankel transform.
+And then you only need to enter the following command at the terminal:

     $ sh FORWARD